 Parents should practice driving with their teen and log as many miles as possible together.
 During practice sessions, have your teen get ready before the key is turned by doing the following:

 Make sure you practice the driving habits you want your teen to have.
 Set an example; don’t talk, text, eat, or engage in other activities while you are driving.
 Don’t speed.
 Demonstrate how to be alert and focused.
-Show your teen how you live by the Code for the Road.
+Show your teen how you live believe North Dakota can achieve their goal of Vision Zero.

 Talk with your teen to set rules for the road: